Key Takeaways

 What Are the Tax Implications of Inheriting an Annuity?

-Almost all inherited annuities are subject to taxation, but how an annuity is taxed depends on the type of annuity, your beneficiary status and how the payments are structured.
+Almost all inherited annuities are subject to taxation, but how an annuity is taxed depends on its type, beneficiary status, and payment structure.
 The beneficiary does not owe any taxes until they withdraw money from the annuity.

 Generally, you’ll owe taxes on the difference between the initial premium used to purchase the annuity and the annuity’s value at the time the annuitant died.
 So, whatever portion of the annuity’s principal was not already taxed and any earnings the annuity accumulated are taxable as income for the beneficiary.